 Thanks to medical advances, nutrition and many other factors we’re living longer – a sharp two-edged sword when it comes to retirement planning.
-The average life expectancy in 2010 was 85.2 for a woman and 82.6 for a man, according to the Social Security Administration and that number will continue to increase.
-It’s also far from an end-point number: you may live a good 30+ years after you wave good-bye to your employer.
+The average life expectancy in 2021 was 76.6, according to the Social Security Administration and that number will continue to increase.
+It’s also far from an end-point number: you may live a good 30+ years after you wave goodbye to your employer.
 Add uncertainties about safety nets like Social Security and Medicare, inflation and the future impact of our growing national debt and most adults would rather avoid the retirement equation conversation altogether.

 However, it’s arguably the most important discussion you should have with a financial expert.
 If you haven’t yet had that conversation, do yourself and your loved ones a big favor and schedule that appointment today.
 You’ll walk away with a clear vision of today’s most effective retirement saving strategies.